TelkomIndonesia/bytebase-unauth/README.md

 ## Example

-See [docker-compose.yml](./docker-compose.yml) to integrate with [caddy security plugin](https://authp.github.io/) for enabling OAuth2 based SSO.
+See [docker-compose.yml](./docker-compose.yml) for reference on integrating with [caddy security plugin](https://authp.github.io/) for enabling OAuth2 based SSO.